 - Search first to make sure you're not posting something that's been posted before.
-If your question has already been answered in a previous thread, do you best to find it before posting.
+If your question has already been answered in a previous thread, do your best to find it before posting.
 It's best to join a conversation already underway, but it's not a hard and fast rule.
 Google can be a very powerful tool for searching this website by just adding "site:backcountrypilot.org" after your search (in Google.)

 - Name your topic descriptively.
 For instance, instead of something ambiguous like "Garmin," use something like "Any opinions on the Garmin GTN650?"
-It makes search for threads much easier.
+It makes searching for existing threads much easier.

 - If posting a news article from another website, always cite the source and include a link to the website.

 - Make some effort to make your posts readable.
-Use parapgraphs, spellcheck, and avoid all capital letters, which indicate yelling.
+Use paragraphs, spellcheck, and avoid using all-capital letters, which indicate yelling.

-- If you notice a mistake or typo, just edit your existing post by clicking the edit button at the bottom of your post.
+- If you notice a mistake or typo, just edit your existing post by clicking the edit button (pencil icon) at the bottom of your post.

 Most people have a good idea of what is appropriate conduct in a real-world social setting.
 The Internet should be no different, but it often is due to the luxury of anonymity.
 BackcountryPilot.org is unique in that its members often meet in person, and many members are aquainted outside the site.
 Do your best to consider members as real people, and exercise politeness and discretion.

-- Profanity is tolerated as long as it's used tastefully.
+- Profanity is tolerated as long as it's used tastefully, strategically, and sparingly.
 That may be an oxymoron to some, but some words have their place in our everyday vernacular.
 Once again, pay attention to your tone if profanity is used when addressing another user.